 There are also some prescription and over-the-counter medications that can help to stimulate hair regrowth.
 Minoxidil can be very effective for women with hair loss, as these Minoxidil before and after photos show.

 However, some commonly prescribed medications such as Finasteride aren’t suitable for women, so it’s important to see a specialist before starting a course of medication.
 Learn more about Finasteride for women.

 Take a look at our before and after hair transplant gallery to see our previous patients.
-Then book a free consultation with an experienced trichologist at the Wimpole Clinic to diagnose and treat your female hair loss today.
+Then book a consultation with an experienced trichologist at the Wimpole Clinic to diagnose and treat your female hair loss today.

 Simply fill in your details in the form below and we'll get in touch with you shortly.